AMT85/BAF-A3/ReadMe.md

 - Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 - <http://creativecommons.org/licenses/by-nc-sa/4.0/>

+<h5>2014-06-25:</h5>
+by Buzs

+- added Release Candidate RC2
+- big thanx to the AMT85 community for testing
+- changeLog: see internal forum (bugfixes, new stuff etc.)
+  * DO NOT FORGET TO SYNC THE NEW STUFF WITH THE AMT85-SYNCER BEFORE YOU JOIN THE SERVER!

 <h5>2014-06-21:</h5>
 by Buzs,Dimitry and Valeriy

-- merging dev repository to release candidate RC1
+- merging dev repository to Release Candidate RC1
 - see internal logs for Release Candidate 1
 - (to much stuff added)